-- Essential ocean variables in ocean observation, such as salinity, pH, dissolved inorganic carbon and total alkalinity are traceable to seawater standards the quantity values of which are characterised with electrochemical measurement techniques.
-Addressing unresolved traceability issues as well the implementation of adequate primary CRMs in the framework of the CIPM-MRA are requested by the oceanographic community (see for instance the recommendations of the 2022 BIPM/WMO workshop, i.e. 1B.3). - Conductivity of feed water of steam turbines is measured in pure water at high temperatures. - Conductivity is measured in non-aqueous matrices such as (bio)fuels. - In the medical area and lifestyle area there is a significant tendency to downscale electrochemical sensors into the micro- and nanoscale region to implement them in mobile devices (lab-on-a-chip) or in cloths (wearables) to measure physiological parameters in blood such as electrolytes, glucose, lactate, or analyse sweat for potential health risks. - Electrochemical measurement methods, such as stripping voltammetry, are applied in food industry to monitor food quality with respect to legal regulations. - Likewise, the digital transformation of economy and society involves the application of miniaturized, multi sensor arrays, some of which also include electrochemical sensors.
+- Monitoring of ocean acidification due to climate change is conducted by pH measurements with optical sensors that must be linked to the electrochemical definition of pH.
+Moreover, next generation Argo floats to monitor ocean acidification on a worldwide scale include deep sea pH sensors that are capable to measure pH under high pressures. - Conductivity of feed water of steam turbines is measured in pure water at high temperatures. - Conductivity is measured in non-aqueous matrices such as (bio)fuels. - In the medical area and lifestyle area there is a significant tendency to downscale electrochemical sensors into the micro- and nanoscale region to implement them in mobile devices (lab-on-a-chip) or in cloths (wearables) to measure physiological parameters in blood such as electrolytes, glucose, lactate, or analyse sweat for potential health risks. - Electrochemical measurement methods, such as stripping voltammetry, are applied in food industry to monitor food quality with respect to legal regulations. - Likewise, the digital transformation of economy and society involves the application of miniaturized, multi sensor arrays, some of which also include electrochemical sensors.
 The quality assessment and quality assurance of data products that have been generated from electrochemical measurement results will require the application of adequate metrological concepts, i.e., with respect to interference, traceability and uncertainty propagation. - The transition of the energy sector to a decarbonated energy and transport economy involves research into and application of electrochemical systems such as Li-ion batteries and fuel/electrolysis cells and related electrochemical measurement techniques to investigate and monitor electrochemical processes.